EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-fast-fashion.md

 - Fast fashion production cycles
 - Global supply chains with limited transparency
-- Shared sustainability and labor policies at the corporate level[1][3][5]
+- Shared sustainability and labor policies at the corporate level

-Banana Republic Factory is often compared to Old Navy for quality and price, while the main line aims for a more sophisticated look[6].
+Banana Republic Factory is often compared to Old Navy for quality and price, while the main line aims for a more sophisticated look.

 ---